LATEST ANALYSIS UPDATE

 Note that this genetic family tree is essentially the same as the haplotree presented in the B(1) section of the Main Results Table, but turned through 90 degrees and with the members sequenced in a different order: in the Main Results Table most members are sequenced as per the FTDNA haplotree; in the L555 haplotree above some have been resequenced to improve the clarity, showing of the non-Irwin branches of L555 on the left and the Bonshaw SNPs on the right.
 The column numbering in blue across the L555 haplotree are inserted in column "R" of the Main Results Table.

 The upper left portion of this haplotree shows the context of the L555 SNP.
 The upper/middle right portion shows how the haplotree mirrors the early genealogy of the Bonshaw branch.
 The bar chart shown bottom left quantifies the randomness of "young" / "downstream" SNPs , and shows why precise dating of these SNPs is so difficult.
-The dates in bold italics associated with many SNPs are the mean dates currently estimated by FTDNA's new "Discover More" tool.
+The dates in italics associated with many SNPs are the mean dates currently estimated by FTDNA's new "Discover"/"Time Tree" tool.
 The box bottom centre summarises specific conclusions that can be drawn for this data.
 The box bottom rights summaries the data included in the tree.

 Please note that details in this haplotree are liable to change as further tees results become available and interpretation and presentation are improved.
 However already many interesting and important points emerge that relate to the Border Irwins:

-1. The BigY700 test, particularly when taken up at FTDNA's new prices of $239-$339 (depending on resolution of existing STR testing) (and less in their frequent sales) now offers excellent value.
+The BigY700 test, particularly when taken up at FTDNA's new prices of $239-$339 (depending on resolution of existing STR testing) (and less in their frequent Sales) now offers excellent value.
 It includes 50% more SNPs than the former BigY500.
 It also identifies up to 838 STRs, although the value of these additional STRs is proving to be very marginal.

-2. It is now apparent that L555 is the ancestor of a family of Wilsons (BY19631) and of a family of Grahams (BY14121), so the earliest SNP specific to Border Irwins is not L555 or Z16932 but probably one of the SNPs in the FGC13746 block.
+It is now apparent that L555 is the ancestor of a family of Wilsons (BY19631) and of a family of Grahams (BY14121), so the earliest SNP specific to Border Irwins is not L555 or Z16932 but probably one of the SNPs in the FGC13746 block.
 It is nevertheless still convenient to refer to Border Irwins as L555.

-3. The FGC13746 block has at least 6 "sons": FGC34569, FGC19539 (incl.
+The FGC13746 block has at least 6 "sons": FGC34569, FGC19539 (incl.
 Ewesdale branch), BY3690/BY3661, BY3712 (Dumfries branch), 11507432 and 16139804.

-4. The FGC34562/FGC34569 block in turn has at least 18 "sons", a very large "starburst".
+The FGC34562/FGC34569 block in turn has at least 16 "sons", a very large "starburst".
 Starbursts are a term used to describe a large number of lineages following a SNP block or a single SNP.
 They are common in haplotrees covering the pre-surname era (see, for example, www.bigtree.org), but are still rare during the surname era.
-Their cause is unclear -it may be a feature of the individual haplotree, or may be due to environmental reasons.
-The Royal Stewart haplotree is the only other example of which I am aware.
+Their cause is unclear - it may be a feature of the individual haplotree, or may be due to environmental reasons.
+The Royal Stewart haplotree is the only other such example of which I am aware.
 Both the Border Irwin and Royal Stewart starbursts may have been linked with the Black Death plague of the mid-14th century, but if so the relationship is unclear.

-5. These 17 "sons" include FT431998 (Cleuchhead branch), BY3701 (Castlederg branch), FT184892 (Augusta branch), FGC354024 (Westmoreland branch) and the newly discovered FT11934 which may be the "ancestor" of the Bonshaw branch, which is now appearing to be larger than had been thought.
+These 16 "sons" include FT431998 (Cleuchhead branch), BY3701 (Castlederg branch), FT184892 (Augusta branch), FGC354024 (Westmoreland branch) and the newly discovered FT11934 which may be the "ancestor" of the Bonshaw branch, which is now appearing to be larger than had been thought.

 Kent Irvin has developed some very plausible correlations between these Bonshaw line SNPs and individuals on the Bonshaw pedigree, but I am refraining from “publishing” these until we have many more L555 Pack tests completed.
 He and I have also developed pedigrees for the Irvings of Eskdale, Gretna, Hoddam, Luce, Pennersax and Trailtrow, all apparent early contemporaries of Bonshaw, but alas we cannot link these pedigrees to Irvings living today, whether members of our Study or otherwise.
 See Chapter 16.2 of my book The Irwin Surname: its Origins, Diaspora and Early Branches.